BradleyCulley/bradleyculley.github.io/_posts/2023-11-25-the-discoveries.md

     </li>
     <li>
         <b>The Uncertainty Principle</b><br/>
-        "On the Physical Content of Quantum Kinematics and Mechanics", Werner Heisenberg (1927)
+        "On the Physical Content of Quantum Kinematics and Mechanics", Werner Heisenberg (1927)<br/>
+        Interesting fact: The Heisenberg uncertainty principle is the reason one can't predict the future (with 100% accuracy) using physics.
+When introduced in 1928, it settled the millenia-old philosophical debate over whether it's possible to use the past/present to predict the future.
     </li>
     <li>
         <b>The Chemical Bond</b>